AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART3.md

 - This is a **graph edge table** - enables knowledge graph functionality
 - Supports both weighted and unweighted relationships
 - Temporal versioning enables "time-travel" queries on relationship history
-- RelationType is free-form NVARCHAR - might benefit from normalization to RelationType lookup table
+- RelationType is free-form NVARCHAR - will benefit from normalization to RelationType lookup table

 ---